Olivier Vernon: 2018

-On January 22, 2018, the New York Giants announced their decision to hire Minnesota Vikings’ offensive coordinator Pat Shurmur as their new head coach.
+On January 22, 2018, the New York Giants announced their decision to hire Minnesota Vikings' offensive coordinator Pat Shurmur as their new head coach.
 Shumur hired James Bettcher as defensive coordinator and changed the base 4-3 defense into a base 3-4 defense.
 As a result, Vernon was moved from defensive end to outside linebacker.
 Vernon entered training camp slated as a starting outside linebacker, but saw competition from Kareem Martin, Connor Barwin, and Lorenzo Carter.
 Head coach Pat Shumur named Vernon and Kareem Martin the starting outside linebackers to star the regular season.
 They started alongside inside linebackers B. J. Goodson and Alec Ogletree.

 He missed the first five games (a Week 1–5) due to an ankle injury.
 In Week 13, Vernon collected a season-high five solo tackles, made two sacks, and one pass deflection during a 30–27 win against the Chicago Bears.
 On December 18, 2018, Vernon was named as an alternate to the 2019 Pro Bowl.
 On December 30, 2018, he recorded five combined tackles and made a season-high 2.5 sacks during a 36–35 loss against the Dallas Cowboys in Week 17.
 He finished the season with 30 combined tackles (23 solo), seven pass deflections, and one pass deflection in 11 games and 11 starts.
 Vernon received an overall grade of 86.3 from Pro Football Focus in 2018, which ranked 14th among all edge rushers.
 On January 19, 2019, it was announced that Vernon was selected to play in the 2019 Pro Bowl as a replacement for Khalil Mack who was unable to play due to an injury.

 Cleveland Browns

-On March 13, 2019, Vernon was acquired by the Cleveland Browns, along with Odell Beckham Jr., in exchange for Jabrill Peppers, Kevin Zeitler, and the Browns' first- and third-round picks in the 2019 NFL Draft.
+On March 13, 2019, Vernon was acquired by the Cleveland Browns, along with Odell Beckham Jr., in exchange for Jabrill Peppers, Kevin Zeitler, and the Browns' first- and third-round picks in the 2019 NFL draft.

 In Week 8 of the 2020 season against the Las Vegas Raiders, Vernon recorded his first two sacks of the season on Derek Carr during the 16–6 loss.
 In Week 11 against the Philadelphia Eagles, Vernon recorded three sacks on Carson Wentz, including one in the endzone for a safety, during the 22–17 win, later earning the AFC Defensive Player of the Week award.
 In Week 17 against the Pittsburgh Steelers, Vernon recorded his ninth sack of the season on Mason Rudolph prior to tearing his Achilles during the 24–22 win.
 On January 5, 2021, Vernon was placed on injured reserve.

 Vernon became an unrestricted free agent following the 2020 season.

 NFL career statistics

+Personal life

+Vernon is currently married to Eden Marley, the daughter of former football player Rohan Marley, and granddaughter of reggae singer Bob Marley.
+In 2021, the couple welcomed a daughter named Ocean.

+Vernon's mother is Swiss, emigrating to the United States from Uzwil in the 1980s.